-Surgical outcomes assessment is not, of course, a new concept to most surgeons.
-It was formally recognised over 100 years ago (see below) and, whilst there has been no compunction for clinicians to publish outcomes data, a significant number of surgeons have been involved in clinical audit and outcome assessment for many years.
+Audit of surgical activity is not a new concept to most surgeons.
+It was recognised more than 150 years ago (see below) and, whilst there has been no requirement for clinicians to publish outcomes data, a significant number of urologists have been involved in clinical audit and outcome assessment for many years.